Faculty authentication on a machine in the FI network

 # pam-auth-update

-Subsequently, we should be able to log in to the system:
+You should then be able to log in to the system:

 $ ssh xlogin@localhost id